janisz/janisz.github.com/_posts/2013-03-10-easy-charting-with-gnuplot.md

 Firstly I need to load my data from file.
 Sounds easy and in fact it was.
-But gnuplot use it’s own standart of csv (tab separated) so it wasn't big deal to change it with sed.
-I wanted to display values from first and fourth collumn.
+But gnuplot use it’s own standard of csv (tab separated) so it wasn't big deal to change it with sed.
+I wanted to display values from first and fourth column.

     plot 'data.tsv' using 4:1: